aalmkainzi/hive/benchmarks/README.md

-# Don't expect this to compile, it's for my own use.
+# Don't expect this benchmark to compile for you, it's for my own use.